swallowcamel/nancywiki/Initial-RC-ToDo.md

 * Add support for multipart/form-data **_(TheCodeJunkie)_**
 * Set content-length on responses
 * Add Nancy version response header (X-Nancy-Version?)
+* Create "Empty Nancy Web Application" project template (no binaries included, default view engine template conventions and so on)

 _* this may be a joke ;-)_